 As the web is a vast infinite medium, we have to be aware of the user input, the way that the requests are sent, the frequency on which the requests are sent and many other aspects.
 Many great services been shutdown due to spam issues and it should not be taken lightly.
 A contact form is a publicly displayed form with free access and is prone to spam attacks.

 So, it is essential to take care of handing form requests from the malicious attacks to protect our server, data and other information.
 Following are the key aspects Iris focuses on

 Cross-Site Request Forgery (CSRF) attacks are serious vulnerabilities for a web application.
-This type of attack will target the genuine users to raise the state changing request to the server.
+This type of attack will target genuine users to raise the state changing request to the server.
 For example, the CSRF attackers will simulate the form submission to some other PHP code as the attacker wish to execute.

-In Iris, a session based AntiCSRF token is generated and inserted into the HTML form.
+In Iris, a session based AntiCSRF token is generated and inserted into the HTML contact form.
 This token is hashed with the IP address and stored in PHP session.
 When the user submits the contact form, this token is validated with the hashed token stored in the PHP session.
 If match found then the request will be considered as a valid request, otherwise will be prevented.

 This randomness reduces the transparency of the contact form data structure.
 Thereby, it avoids the predictability and improper attempts to simulate the form submit.

-Irish has few fields as the Honeypot as part of the simple contact form.
+Iris has few fields as the Honeypot as part of the simple contact form.
 These fields are validated in the server side on the form submit.
 The attackers who attempted to compromise the contact form execution flow will be stuck with this trap.

-In Iris there is a time set which will be taken at the max to enter the data and submit the form manually.
+In Iris, there is a time set which will be taken at the max to enter the data and submit the form manually.
 In PHP, the interval between the successive requests are measured and used to find the abnormality and counteract based on it.